esl-epfl/x-heep/docs/source/GettingStarted/Setup.md

 A docker image containing all the required software dependencies is available on [github-packages](https://github.com/orgs/esl-epfl/packages/container/package/x-heep-toolchain).

-It is only required to install docker and pull the image.
+It is only required to [install Docker](https://docs.docker.com/engine/install/) and pull the image.

 ```bash
 docker pull ghcr.io/esl-epfl/x-heep-toolchain:latest